ccosmin/init2/README.md

 CMD ["./init2", "echo", "__PATH"]
 ```
 Process `echo` will be launched and receive as argument the *contents* of the `PATH` env var.
 Using `${PATH}` here would not expand to contents of the `PATH` env var since the shell is not used with the EXEC form.

+Check [here](https://cremarenco.com/2024/01/18/init2.html) for a more detailed description of the problem.